AZHongXun/dotfile-public-deprecate/README.md

 - At least Neovim's version $\geq$ 0.8
 - Colorscheme is inspiring by Takuya's dotfiles.
 You can go check his video to config your neovim.
 - Startup time: average **40ms**.
-Since I don't like tp use a lot of lazy loading, and may cause some problem.
+Since I don't like to use a lot of lazy loading, and may cause some problem.

 ### Plugins List